ProDefinition/Miau/README.md

 Built to be an absolute beast, **Miau** is a RenderDragon Shader that focuses entirely on ultra realistic stunning aesthetics.
 Fully compatible with Minecraft Bedrock 1.26+ (Windows/Android/iOS), built off of the Newb Framework.

+The files in this repository are the original Newb x MCBE files.
+Miau was created and edited in a GitHub Codespace and is not contained within these files.
 <br>

 ![Screenshots](docs/screenshots.jpg "Newb X Legacy 15.47, MCBE 1.21.0")